Posted on: March 8, 2021

 At Fusion, we wholeheartedly agree.
 Navigating your strategic moves as the world shifts and changes will require an understanding of how things work.
 To fully see your organization’s structure and challenges, you must develop a culture of resilience that encourages and enables everyone to contribute so the resilience picture is complete, accurate, and trustworthy.
 Then, a resilience system must tie visibility to action by providing tools to help make decisions quickly and allow you to pivot quickly under changing conditions.
 With these as your core tenets, resilience will provide significant strategic advantage in the coinciding threat environment that Gartner describes and is likely to be the new normal.

-Download and read the full Gartner whitepaper Predicts 2021: Organizational Resilience.
-I would like to hear from you on which predictions you agree with and which you are less sure of.
 The recommendations form a solid approach for any organization who is taking resilience seriously as the right way to survive and thrive.